exakat/exakat-docs/Reference/Rules/Performances/CacheVariableOutsideLoop.rst

   Avoid recalculating constant values inside the loop.

-Do the calculation once, outside the loops, and then reuse the value each time.
+Do the calculation once, outside the loop, and then reuse the value in the body of the loop.

 One of the classic example if doing ``count($array)`` in a ``for`` loop : since the source is constant during the loop, the `result <https://www.php.net/result>`_ of `count() <https://www.php.net/count>`_ is always the same.

+Depending on the load of the called method, this may increase the speed of the loop from little to enormously.

+This analysis works on all the loops: while, do...while, foreach and for.

 .. code-block:: php